felixsteinke/Distributed-Systems-Templates/README.md

 `Angular 13`-Frontend for all REST APIs.
 Make sure to set the correct `Backend-URL` in the [environment](REST_Client_UI/src/environments).

+The application represents a shop for products that need frequent payments.
+The user can add or delete available products, put them into the cart and checkout the cart.
+The frequent payments will be done in the background and the bank will stack up with the abonnements.

 |                        Angular                         |
 |:------------------------------------------------------:|
 |           [app root](REST_Client_UI/src/app)           |